igniterealtime/openfire-pubsubserverinfo-plugin/readme.md

 # Openfire PubSub Server Info Plugin

 The PubSub Server Info plugin provides a way for Openfire to report statistics about itself in a well-known pub-sub
 node: 'serverinfo'.
-The data format is defined in [XEP-xxxx: PubSub Server Info](https://xmpp.org/extensions/inbox/xep-pubsub-server-info.html).
+The data format is defined in [XEP-0485: PubSub Server Info](https://xmpp.org/extensions/xep-0485.html).

-Note: at the time of writing, the protocol as implemented by this plugin has not yet been accepted for consideration or approved in any official manner by the XMPP Standards Foundation, and this document is not yet an XMPP Extension Protocol (XEP).
-This plugin should be considered experimental.

 This plugin is what could be used by applications such as the [XMPP Network Graph](https://xmppnetwork.goodbytes.im)